mech-lang/mech/README.md

 - lexer - converts raw text into tokens
 - parser - converts tokens into an abstract syntax tree (AST)
-- compiler - converts the AST into blocks blocks
+- compiler - converts the AST into blocks
 - formatter - converts an AST into text

 ## License